-And yet, the most stressful time can be when things are absolutely dead and there's no running around whatsoever.
-You need the restaurant to do well if you expect to keep your job.
-If the place ain't hoppin', the ax starts choppin'….
+Perhaps ironically, one of the most stressful times in a chef's life is when that's not happening, when things are absolutely dead and there's no running around whatsoever.
+A chef needs her restaurant to do well if she expects to keep her job, because if the place ain't hoppin', the ax starts choppin'...